jishnu-lab/SLIDEpre/README.md

 [How to generate an authentification token?](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-## Detailed Vignette
-A comprehensive vignette is available in raw format in the main directory of the package as `EssRegVignette.html`.
-To view it, go to [this link](https://hanxi-002.github.io/).

 ## Introductory Example
 Make sure you can repeat the example in `EssRegVignette_plainER.pdf` first.
 Example data: `x` is myeloid and fibroblasts from scRNA-seq from Bob Lafyatis. `y` vector is MRSS skin score.
-This data is linked within the vignette pdfs, but we also provide links here: [x](https://pitt-my.sharepoint.com/:x:/r/personal/xiaoh_pitt_edu/Documents/Research_Files/EssReg/x.csv?d=wcf04e38daa894022b0c2179e4569a141&csf=1&web=1&e=Z0ZcDC), [y](https://pitt-my.sharepoint.com/:x:/r/personal/xiaoh_pitt_edu/Documents/Research_Files/EssReg/y.csv?d=w60482b81ce7e4676b471582c9345ef5a&csf=1&web=1&e=PvgNsP)<br>
+This data is linked within the vignette pdfs, but we also provide links here: [x](https://pitt-my.sharepoint.com/:x:/r/personal/xiaoh_pitt_edu/Documents/Research_Files/EssReg/x.csv?d=wcf04e38daa894022b0c2179e4569a141&csf=1&web=1&e=Z0ZcDC), [y](https://pitt-my.sharepoint.com/:x:/r/personal/xiaoh_pitt_edu/Documents/Research_Files/EssReg/y.csv?d=w60482b81ce7e4676b471582c9345ef5a&csf=1&web=1&e=PvgNsP).
+This example can be run locally. <br>

 ## Pipeline Example
 Once you have reproduced the results in the introductory example, try to run the pipeline using the tutorial found in `EssRegVignette_pipeline.pdf`.
 The data used here is the same as that in the introductory example.
+This example can be run locally. <br>

+## Detailed Vignette
+A comprehensive vignette is available in raw format in the main directory of the package as `EssRegVignette.html`.
+To view it, go to [this link](https://hanxi-002.github.io/).
+Because of the size of the data, we do not recommend trying to replicate these results as you will most likely need to submit a job to the cluster.
+For now, we leave the data in the `data/` folder, but THIS FEATURE MAY BE REMOVED IN THE NEAR FUTURE.
+In all honestly, being able to reproduce the pipeline example above is sufficient to check your understanding and familiarize yourself with the methods.

 ## Pipeline Description
 ### Concept